Romance on the Reserve: What Lies Beneath El Nido Marine Reserve Palawan

 Getting there: Fly Philippine Airlines to Manila.
 From Manila there are daily flights to El Nido, followed by a boat ride to Lagen Island.

-Accommodation: Miniloc Resort and Lagen Island Resort, El Nido.
+Accommodation: Miniloc Resort and Lagen Island Resort, part of El Nido Resorts are a good choice for couples.